-The George Mason University School of Law Moot Court Board is pleased to host:
+The Antonin Scalia Law School Moot Court Board is pleased to host:

-Date and Location: The preliminary and advancing rounds of the competition will be at George Mason University School of Law on Saturday, April 2 and Sunday, April 3.
-The final round will be on Friday, April 8 at a location to be determined.
+Date and Location: The preliminary and advancing rounds of the competition will be at Antonin Scalia Law School on Saturday, April 1 and Sunday, April 2.
+The final round will be on Friday, April 7 at the Eastern District of Virginia courthouse in Alexandria.

-Information Session: The Moot Court Board will host an appellate advocacy seminar during the spring semester prior to the competition.
-The date and location will be announced in late January
+Information Session: The Moot Court Board will host an appellate advocacy seminar on March 26th at 6pm (room location TBD).

 General Information: The First Year Competition (FYC) is an oral advocacy competition in which all students enrolled in LRWA II – Trial Level Writing must participate.
 The problem argued is the same problem for which students prepare memoranda for class.
 The judges for the competition, as with all three of the MCB competitions, are local practitioners and judges, including many GMUSL and MCB alumni.